-1 (e) The commissioner may use the documents, materials, and other 2 information in the furtherance of any regulatory or legal action brought as a part of 3 the commissioner's official duties.

-(f) The commissioner may not make the documents, materials, or other information public without first obtaining written consent of the licensee.

-6 (g) Neither the commissioner nor any person who received the documents, 7 materials, or other information may testify or be required to testify in any private 8 civil action regarding the documents, materials, or other information.

-9 (2) Notwithstanding sub.
-(1), the commissioner may share, upon request, the 10 documents, materials, or other information with other state, federal, and 11 international financial regulatory agencies if the recipient agrees in writing to 12maintain the confidentiality and privileged status of the documents, materials, or other information and has verified that it has the legal authority to maintain 1314 confidentiality.
-The commissioner may receive documents, materials, or other 15information related to this subchapter from other state, federal, and international 16 financial regulatory agencies and shall maintain as confidential or privileged any 17documents, materials, or other information that is treated as confidential or 18 privileged under the laws of the jurisdiction that is the source of the documents. materials, or other information.
-The sharing of documents under this subsection 19 20does not constitute a delegation of regulatory authority and does not act as a waiver 21of privilege.

-(3) Notwithstanding sub.
+- (d) The documents, materials, and other information are not subject to subpoena or discovery and are not admissible as evidence in a private civil action. - (e) The commissioner may use the documents, materials, and other information in the furtherance of any regulatory or legal action brought as a part of the commissioner's official duties. - (f) The commissioner may not make the documents, materials, or other information public without first obtaining written consent of the licensee. - (g) Neither the commissioner nor any person who received the documents, materials, or other information may testify or be required to testify in any private civil action regarding the documents, materials, or other information. - (2) Notwithstanding sub.
+(1), the commissioner may share, upon request, the documents, materials, or other information with other state, federal, and international financial regulatory agencies if the recipient agrees in writing to maintain the confidentiality and privileged status of the documents, materials, or other information and has verified that it has the legal authority to maintain confidentiality.
+The commissioner may receive documents, materials, or other information related to this subchapter from other state, federal, and international financial regulatory agencies and shall maintain as confidential or privileged any documents, materials, or other information that is treated as confidential or privileged under the laws of the jurisdiction that is the source of the documents, materials, or other information.
+The sharing of documents under this subsection does not constitute a delegation of regulatory authority and does not act as a waiver of privilege. - (3) Notwithstanding sub.
 (1), the commissioner may share the documents, materials, or other information under this section with a 3rd-party consultant or vendor if the consultant or vendor agrees in writing to maintain the confidentiality and privileged status of the documents, materials, and other information shared under this section.